 The AMS50 is a beautiful-looking amplifier that comes in matte gray finish with a black centerpiece.
 The front plate has a power switch button in the middle and two sets of discrete LEDs showing power/standby, operating status, and temperature status.
 Behind are two pairs of dual speaker binding posts, two pairs of either XLR or RCA inputs, a selection switch for the inputs, an on/off power switch and, finally, the IEC socket.

+During its stay in my reference system, the AMS50 powered four different sets of speakers, including the Lawrence Audio Cello and Mandolin, the Birch Acoustic Raven, and the Vapor Audio Stiff Breeze.
+Additionally, it was driven by three different preamps (Concert Fidelity CF-080, Raven Audio Shadow, and Burson Soloist) and three different digital front ends (Concert Fidelity DAC-040, Woo Audio WDS-1, and Grace Design M902.
 The AMS50 was so transparent, with no apparent noise floor, that any changes in upstream gear could easily be heard by both the trained and untrained ear.
 I would not recommend leaving it on all the time, due to an increase in your electrical bill.
 Class A amps basically have two modes of operation: all-on or completely off.
 That's the beauty of the design and Energy Star ratings be damned, because this kind of amp just drinks power from the wall.
 It's the nature of the beast.
 The good news is that this amp warms up to optimal performance pretty fast - 10, maybe 15 minutes, it's ready to rock.